UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 ## Values and Objects

-In the last few sections you may have had questions like *“Why are some values in quotations and why other are not?”*, *“What are these square brackets we keep using in our verb arguments?”* or *“Why can we take the mean of some columns and not others?”* .
+In the last few sections, you may have had questions like *“Why are some values in quotations and why others are not?”*, *“What are these square brackets we keep using in our verb arguments?”* or *“Why can we take the mean of some columns and not others?”* .
 These are going to get answered in this module.